Hamilton cycles in sparse robustly expanding digraphs: Introduction

-Robust expansion was first used to prove an approximate analogue of Dirac's Theorem for oriented graphs (an oriented graph is a directed graph in which there is at most one edge between each pair of vertices). \begin{thm}[\cite{KelKO}] For every $\varepsilon >0$ there exists $n_0 = n_0(\varepsilon)$ such that if $D$ is an oriented graph with $n >n_0$ vertices and $\delta^0(D) > \frac{3}{8}n + \varepsilon n$ then $D$ contains a Hamilton cycle. \end{thm} Note that the constant $3/8$ cannot be improved due to examples given in \cite{KelKO}.
+Robust expansion was first used to prove an approximate analogue of Dirac's Theorem for oriented graphs (an oriented graph is a directed graph in which there is at most one edge between each pair of vertices). \begin{theorem}[\cite{KelKO}] For every $\varepsilon >0$ there exists $n_0 = n_0(\varepsilon)$ such that if $D$ is an oriented graph with $n >n_0$ vertices and $\delta^0(D) > \frac{3}{8}n + \varepsilon n$ then $D$ contains a Hamilton cycle. \end{theorem} Here the constant $3/8$ cannot be improved due to examples given in \cite{KelKO}.
 The result above was proved using the Regularity Lemma and an exact version was proved later in \cite{KeeKO} also using the Regularity Lemma.
-A consequence of Theorem~\ref{th:maino} is that one can adapt the proof of Theorem~\ref{thm:luke} to avoid the use of the Regularity Lemma. \begin{cor} There exists a constant $C>0$ such that the following holds.
-Suppose $\varepsilon >0$ and $n \in \mathbb{N}$ with $n > C \varepsilon^{-25} $.
-If $D$ is an $n$-vertex oriented graph with $\delta^0(D) > \frac{3}{8}n + \varepsilon n$ then $D$ contains a Hamilton cycle. \end{cor}
+A consequence of Theorem~\ref{th:maino} is that one can adapt the proof of Theorem~\ref{thm:luke} to avoid the use of the Regularity Lemma. \begin{corollary} Let $n \in \mathbb{N}$ and $0<\varepsilon < 1/64$ with $n > \varepsilon^{-40} $.
+If $D$ is an $n$-vertex oriented graph with $\delta^0(D) > \frac{3}{8}n + \varepsilon n$ then $D$ contains a Hamilton cycle. \end{corollary}

-In fact, one can use Theorem~\ref{th:maino} to adapt the proof of the exact version in~\cite{KeeKO} avoiding the use of the Regularity Lemma.
+In fact, one can use Theorem~\ref{th:maino} to adapt the proof of the exact version in~\cite{KeeKO} to avoid the use of the Regularity Lemma.